daireto/sqlactive/docs/api/db-connection-helper.md

 #### init_db

 Initialize the database tables.
-It also sets the `session` attribute of the base model to the `async_scoped_session` async session factory:
+It also sets the session of the base model to the `async_scoped_session` async session factory:

 ```python